wp-plugins/birthdays-widget/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Birthdays widget plugin produces a widget for your Wordpress website which displays a happy birthday image to your clients/users.
-Data are saved in a custom table and are available through a nice list.

 == Description ==